cferdinandi/adventure/content/rules.md

 As the *Guide*, you have a lot of control over the length and complexity of each game.
 You can add more villains and optional encounters, adjust difficulty levels for encounters up or down, and save the day with non-player characters you introduce to the game.

-You can also spread an adventure over several games, stopping after an encounter, and picking things back up another time.
+You can also spread an adventure over several sessions, stopping after an encounter, and picking things back up another time.

 ### Non-Player Characters